Jieiku/abridge/content/overview-abridge/index.md

 ### Javascript files

-All javascript can be disabled in `zola.toml`:
+All JavaScript can be disabled in `zola.toml`:

 ```toml
 build_search_index = false